On the Faithfulness of 1-dimensional Topological Quantum Field Theories: Introduction

 \section{Introduction}

 The concept of topological quantum field theory goes back to the work of Witten (\cite{EW}).
 Mathematical axioms for topological quantum field theories are given by Atiyah (\cite{AM}).
 The categorical viewpoint is developed in Quinn's lectures (\cite{FK}).
+According to Atiyah and Quinn, an $n$-dimensional topological quantum field theory ($n$-TQFT) is a symmetric monoidal functor from the category of oriented $n$-cobordisms to the category of finite dimensional vector spaces over some field.
+Such functor associates a vector space with each closed oriented $(n-1)$-dimensional manifold and associates a linear map with each oriented $n$-cobordism.
+It is well known that there is a one-to-one correspodence between $2$-TQFTs and commutative Frobenius algebras (the best reference here is \cite[Theorem~3.3.2]{K1}).
+For another proof of this classical correspondence see \cite[Theorem~4.1]{J14}.

+The faithfulness property of TQFTs is very important, since it provides a complete set of invariants for the classification of cobordisms.
+However, the faithfulness problem of TQFTs is seldom investigated in relevant literature.
+Inspired by the representation of a class of diagrammatic algebras given by Brauer (\cite{BR1}), Do\v sen and Petri\' c have obtained a result that demonstrates the faithfulness of a $1$-TQFT (see \cite[Section 14]{DP4}).
+This example of a faithful $1$-TQFT maps the $0$-dimensional sphere $S^{0}$ to a matrix Frobenius algebra, as explained in \cite[Section 5]{BPT}.
+It is shown by Petri\' c and the author (\cite{PT17}) that there is a faithful $2$-TQFT which corresponds to the commutative Frobenius algebra $\mathbb{QZ}_5\otimes Z(\mathbb{QS}_3)$, the tensor product of the group algebra and the center of the group algebra.
+One question remains unanswered: is there a faithful $n$-TQFT, for $n\geq3$?